Pai3141/CrystalLaser/docs/README.md

     list:
       - title: Features
         description:
-          - Multiple styles and models to suit different needs.
-          - Uses laser light to stimulate acupuncture points, improving circulation and alleviating discomfort.
-          - Easy to use, no professional required, ideal for home use.
-          - Boosts immunity and enhances the body’s self-repair capabilities.
+          - Multiple styles and models to suit different needs;Uses laser light to stimulate acupuncture points, improving circulation and alleviating discomfort;Easy to use, no professional required, ideal for home use;Boosts immunity and enhances the body’s self-repair capabilities.
       - title: Operation
         description:
-          - Choose the appropriate model for efficient treatment.
-          - Position the device on the treatment area and use laser light to stimulate acupuncture points.
-          - Simple to use, no professional skills needed for self-treatment.
+          - Choose the appropriate model for efficient treatment;Position the device on the treatment area and use laser light to stimulate acupuncture points;Simple to use, no professional skills needed for self-treatment.
       - title: Scope of Use
         description:
-          - Relieves chronic conditions like cervical spondylosis, frozen shoulder, and lumbar disc herniation.
-          - Suitable for office workers, elderly, athletes, and anyone seeking relief.
-          - Promotes immunity, circulation, and physical strength for overall health.
+          - Relieves chronic conditions like cervical spondylosis, frozen shoulder, and lumbar disc herniation;Suitable for office workers, elderly, athletes, and anyone seeking relief;Promotes immunity, circulation, and physical strength for overall health.

   - type: image-text
     title: Laser Acupuncture Physical Suction Cup